mihkostas/CspaceGame/README.md

 # CspaceGame

-this game runs only on windows
+a retro command line game for windows